 Another spot that started out as a cart, Phat Cart is now a brick-and-mortar operation that serves the same quality fare, albeit with expanded capabilities.
 The bento bowls — such as orange chicken with sautéed zucchini over rice — are a perennial favorite, although we’re also partial to the Mr. Miyagi sandwich (crispy chicken with romaine, avocado, fresh tomato, and lime aioli).
 We think you will be, too.

-Christina and William Vuoung — Vietnam natives, longtime Portland restaurateurs, and owners of the iconic Ha VL — opened this sister spot seven years ago.
+Christina and William Vuoung — Vietnam natives, longtime Portland restaurateurs, and owners of the iconic Ha VL — opened this sister spot in 2015.
 There are two daily soup specials, all deeply flavorful (the wonton noodle soup will quite possibly ruin you for all other wonton soups forever — get it anyway).
 Boba teas (eight kinds), salad rolls (aka summer spring roll), and fresh smoothies (including durian!) round out the menu.

 It’s hard to live up to a confident name like “tight tacos,” but Tight Tacos does.
 The tacos and quesatacos (exactly what you’d imagine — a taco fried up like a quesadilla) are made with homemade tortillas and have amassed a loyal following.
 Beyond tacos, the Hellarito more than holds its own, with a protein (such as carnitas, seared steak, or cauliflower) in flour tortilla with nacho cheese, crema, onions, cilantro, and house-cut fries.